mcorbe/talemo/docs/project-checklist.md

 This document provides a comprehensive checklist of work packages required to implement the Talemo platform based on the technical implementation document.

+Things marked as [N] are exlucded from POC.

 ## 1. Core Infrastructure

 ### Database Setup